 Following the Basel III framework from 2010, the CRR introduced a non-risk-based measure, the leverage ratio, to limit build-up of leverage on banks' balance sheets in an attempt to contain the cyclicality of lending.
 The leverage ratio is calculated as the Tier 1 capital divided by an exposure measure, comprising of on-balance and off-balance sheet exposures with adjustments for certain items such as derivatives and securities financing transactions.
-Within the framework of the current CRR requirements, the leverage ratio is only specified as a reporting requirement.
-The amended CRR will introduce a binding leverage ratio requirement of 3% of Tier 1 capital, harmonised with the international BCBS standard.
-It further includes amendments to the calculation of the exposure measure with regards to exposures to public development banks, pass-through loans and officially granted export credits.
-Institutions will be required to comply with the binding leverage ratio from 28 June 2021.
+The amended CRR has a binding leverage ratio requirement of 3% of Tier 1 capital, harmonised with the international BCBS standard.
+It also includes amendments to the calculation of the exposure measure with regards to exposures to public development banks, pass-through loans and officially granted export credits.

 The leverage ratio is calculated by the Finance Department, measured as part of the Risk Appetite and reported on monthly basis by the Risk Function.
-Furthermore, the indicator is integrated in the Bank's risk management framework as an Early Warning Signal (EWS).